“What if ONE opportunity could change your life?”

 Christian writer with a healing journey

 A customer service representative who lives in Stockton on Trent, England, United Kingdom (UK) wanted to learn how to write so she can tell the story of her troubled life and healing journey as a Christian.
 She first enrolled in my two writing courses (see Fear of Writing Online Course and the Grad Course that goes with it) to get the basic training she needed—and also to help her understand how to use her imagination and the creativity she was born with.
-After graduating from the second online course, she came over to the coaching to begin writing her book.
+After graduating from the second online course, she came over to the coaching to begin writing a spiritual book.
 She’s since been working on character development and a timeline for her story and will get started writing chapters during her next round of coaching.

 Preserving family stories